Gruffudd ap Llywelyn ab Iorwerth

-Gruffudd ap Llywelyn ab Iorwerth was a Welsh prince, and the first-born son of Llywelyn ab Iorwerth (Llywelyn the Great).
+Gruffudd ap Llywelyn ab Iorwerth (died 1 March 1244) was a Welsh prince, and the first-born son of Llywelyn ab Iorwerth (Llywelyn the Great).

 Hostage

 As a boy, Gruffudd was one of the hostages taken by King John of England as a pledge for his father's continued good faith.
 A clause in Magna Carta (1215) compelled his release.
 On his father's death in 1240, under Welsh law, he would have been entitled to consideration as his father's successor.
 Llywelyn, however, had excluded him from the succession and had declared Dafydd, his son by his wife Joan, to be heir to the kingdom.
 Llywelyn went to great lengths to strengthen Dafydd's position, probably aware that there would be considerable Welsh support for Gruffudd against the half-English Dafydd.

 Power

 Gruffudd was given lands in Ardudwy and Meirionnydd by his father, though in 1221 he was removed for maladministration of those lands.
 In 1223 he commanded a force of his father's army, against William Marshal.
 His father then imprisoned him between 1228 and 1234.
 On his release he was again given lands, this time controlling much of the commotes of Llŷn, Ceri, Cyfeiliog, Mawddwy, Mochnant and Caereinion.